atomicdata-dev/atomic-server/docs/src/astro-guide/8-pojects.md

 ```

-The component takes a subject as a prop that we use to fetch the project resource using the `fetchResourceAsync` method.
+The component takes a subject as a prop that we use to fetch the project resource using the `.getResourceAsync()` method.
 We then fetch the image resource using the same method.

 The description is markdown so we have to parse that first like we did on the homepage.